WHAT'S NEW

 Decent spot for a sandwhich.

-We took our time.
-It was a warm-up day, per say.
-We had a beautiful afternoon to get to our destination with time and gravity on our side.
-What awaited us was a small hut on the mountainside, shown in the photo below.
-It was there where we would rest up for our big day, the long hike from Italy to Switzerland the next morning.
+What awaited us?
+A small hut on the mountainside, shown in the photo below.
+It was there where we would rest up for our ‘big day’, the long hike from Italy to Switzerland the next morning.

 Monday you can do whatever, Wednesday, Thursday too.
 Friday, whatever.